afadingthought/dotfiles/karabiner/keyboard-mods.md

-# My Keyboard Remappings
+# My Keyboard Remappings with Karabiner
-Read more in [THIS ARTICLE.](https://afadingthought.substack.com/p/turbocharge-your-productivity-with )
+This is constantly evolving, but when I started working on my keyboard I wrote [THIS ARTICLE.](https://afadingthought.substack.com/p/turbocharge-your-productivity-with
+)
 ---
 ## Table of Contents